Sally and Adrian Morgan teach the smallholder courses.

 By May the veg beds will be full of the first plantings, the polytunnel planted up with salads, tomatoes and cucumbers, the hot bed full of early veg and the piglets will have arrived.
 We may have some ducklings or meat bird chicks too.
 Courses later in the year give participants the chance to see the vegetable gardens and polytunnel in full production, the pigs will be at porker weight and ready for slaughter and there will be some ducks and possibly turkeys around.Part of the day will look at planning for winter crops and the next year.

 The cost of this course is £90 for the first person with a discount ticket of £75 for the second and subsequent person booked at the same time.
 The numbers on these days are limited to 8 people so that everybody can see what is going on and ask questions.
 The price includes all tuition, course notes, lunch and refreshments during the day.
 The day starts at 10 am, with arrival from 9.45 am.
 There is a final Q and A session over afternoon tea and cake and the course ends at about 5 pm.

-New dates coming soon for March and May 2019
+New dates coming soon for September

 You can buy tickets for this event on Eventbrite

 In 2015 at the Mid-Somerset Show 2015 Alan was named Somerset Cider Champion while in 2014 at the Bath and West Show his medium farmhouse cider gained a second prize, his sweet farmhouse cider was very highly commended and he was delighted that his cider was voted the People’s Choice from a blind tasting by members of the public over the three days of the show.